 This month is Pride!
 We want to celebrate with you however you’d like to celebrate!
 There is no wrong way to enjoy Pride and we encourage everyone in the autism community to take some time to reflect on the challenges being faced by those around you.
-Our very own Amanda has created the following resource blog to help encourage our community to foster a greater sense of understanding and compassion.
-If you need support, please feel free to reach out to us (or Amanda) here.
+We hope this resource blog helps to encourage our community to foster a greater sense of understanding and compassion.

 Autistic and LGBTQ+

 The autism community has a large and diverse representation within it, including a large number of people within the greater LGBTQ+ community.
 It is possible that autism is overrepresented among LGBTQ+ because autistic people are less likely to bow to social pressures that keep other people from coming out.
 Perhaps they are less likely to identify with social “norms” and pressures and therefore present themselves authentically.
 By listening to and acknowledging our autistic peers, we can gain a better understanding of the uniqueness of the human experience.

 Awareness in assessment and medical teams working with autistic people is very important.
 They should be sensitive to different information processing/communication styles as well as different gender identities.
 Some autistic people may struggle to express their feelings regarding gender.
 Even when they do express their feelings, they often face doubts from clinicians because of stereotypes about autistic people, which can block their access to medical care.